Leadership Training Menu for Breakthrough Corporate Training in 2017

 As a conclusion, the principle of generosity is giving of our time, talent and resources to serve others.

 What would be the benefits of having “goals”?

-“Motive” is defined as the reason behind our action or for the action; this is also identifies our goals and purposes in life.
+“Motive” is defined as the reason behind our action or for the action; this is also identifying our goals and purposes in life.
 Everyone is motivated by the satisfaction of our desires, and moved by powerful impulses or passions.
 Unfortunately, many of those hidden impulses are self-seeking, and they get us to manipulate others for our own benefit.

-Here are steps to follow for a better “motives; First is to be transparent.
-Make sure everyone is clear about the things that are said, done and felt.
+Here are steps to follow for a better “motives; First is to be transparent, make sure everyone is clear about the things that are said, done and felt.
 This effort will help us to be more authentic and truthful and will make us more consistent and real to others.
 We also need to learn to read people.
-Listen not only to their words, but also to their hearts.
-This is how we can discern deceit or manipulation.
+Listen not only to their words, but also to their hearts, this is how we can discern deceit or manipulation.
 Understand there are consequences with every decision and make sure the decision is in agreement with what is right and ethical.
 And lastly, Desire to be morally correct.
 Our goal should be to strengthen our character.

-“Hard work” may consider one of the finest qualities we will find in a person.
+“Hard work” may be considered as one of the finest qualities we will find in a person.
 It is what leads success to our lives, our communities and our nation.
 Good, hard workers are always concerned about the quantity and quality of their work.
-They become valuable to any organization or company, because they are productive and finish what they begin.
+They become valuable to any organization or company because they are productive and finish what they begin.
 The mindset of a hard worker concentrates on the GOAL; they look for ways to get it done faster and better.
 Hard workers consider their job as an opportunity to learn more and increase their abilities not just for a salary.

 Those who work only for money will never be completely satisfied, since a check will never be enough.